nerves-project/nerves/docs/Experimental Features.md

 specific to your target.
 Packaging all these files together provides a convenient and reliable means of distributing firmware that can be used to boot new devices as well as upgrade existing ones.
-Unfortunately, this mechanism is not conducive to applying updates to devices that are use expensive metered network connections where the cost of every byte counts.
+Unfortunately, this mechanism is not conducive to applying updates to devices that use expensive metered network connections where the cost of every byte counts.
 This problem can be alleviated with firmware patches.